turris-cz/user-docs/docs/geek/lxc/lxc.md

 ## LXC packages

-Although LXC can't be currently managed using Foris its packages can be installed in it.
+Although LXC can't be currently managed using reForis its packages can be installed in it.
 Go to the _Updater_ page, check the _LXC utilities_ and press the _Save and update_ button.
 It will install the packages and you will be able to see the information about it at the _Notifications_ page.